bundy10/Katas/MontyHallv2/readme.md

 the mock tests are therefore more coupled to the implementations of the SUT dependencies. changing the nature of calls to dependencies will cause the mock tests to break.

-what I found the most useful when choosing to use a mock or a classic test was determining if the SUT has very awkward dependencies such as --
+what I found the most useful when choosing to use a mock or a classic test was determining if the SUT has very awkward dependencies.

 As you can see in the commits after all refactors I ended up just preferring to use regular tests when possible and used mocks when using a test double was necessary.
 I am not really a fan of stubs and fakes, I don't like writing fixture setups as I believe its too much effort and prefer making mocks with every test.
 However I can see that with Fixture Setups you can reuse them with multiple test.
 But I can't get over the broad capabilities a mocking framework gives you